Frequently asked questions

 On the day of completion, your solicitor will send the completion funds to the seller’s solicitors and upon receipt, the seller will date the transfer and confirm completion has taken place.
 The keys will then be released by the agents and you will be the proud owner of your new property.

-For more information, please see here or contact a member of the Residential Property team.
+For more information, please see our A Guide to Buying Residential Property in England & Wales or contact a member of the Residential Property team.

 What is the difference between a freehold and leasehold property?